PMCC-BioinformaticsCore/janis/docs/templates/molpath.rst

 Template ID: ``molpath``

-Template for Peter Mac molpath, the primary difference being sbatch is changed to `. /etc/profile.d/modules.sh; sbatch`.
+Template for Peter Mac molpath, the primary difference being the initial detatched submission `sbatch` is changed to `. /etc/profile.d/modules.sh; sbatch` to handle the pipeline server.

 Quickstart